 Here are some possible reasons –

 - It could be because you want to spend less time reading through and responding to comments every single day.
+Like I was doing.

-What ever your reasons may be for the moment, let’s just start off by weighing up the advantages and disadvantages of turning off comments on your blog.
+Whatever your reasons may be for the moment, let’s just start off by weighing up the advantages and disadvantages of turning off comments on your blog.

 4 huge disadvantages of turning off comments

 #1.
-Zero engagement or conversations
+No more engagement or conversations on your blog

 I did say it was stupid.

-Anyway, you know there’s something missing, right?
+Anyway, upon eating cold rancid toast, you know there’s something missing, although you still eat it.

 #2.
-Is your blog active or dead, who knows
+Is your blog active or dead, who knows?

 When visitors come to your blog for the first time and see lots of engaging conversations going on, they immediately get the impression that hey, this blog must be pretty popular, let me check it out.